[In which we present The Problem…]

 Fast forward to the third industrial revolution.
 Over a couple of generations we developed countless hardware innovations - from weather satellites to MRIs - that reduced our response time to emergent phenomena.

-In terms of evolutionary game theory, these technologies hit maximum efficiency when the signal is incorporated into a system that contains the mechanism for immediate and decisive human response.
+These technologies hit maximum efficiency when the signal is incorporated into a system that contains the mechanism for immediate and decisive human response.

-So again, the human body - onboarded with faculties to sense a threat or opportunity and the limbs to escape (or build modes of escape) - is at the highest level of evolutionary efficiency on Earth.
+So again, the human body - onboarded with faculties to sense a threat or opportunity and the limbs and digits to escape (or build modes of escape) - is at the highest level of evolutionary efficiency on Earth.

 Non-biologically, one of the more mundane examples of highly-optimized signal-response systems is the fuel gauge on a car.
 The gauge gives live feedback to the driver on fuel tank status.
 When the empty light flashes, it happens within a motorized vehicle with access to networks of roads that lead to constellations of gas stations.